Margaret Meade once said, "Never doubt what a small committed group of citizens can do to change the world. Indeed, it is the only thing that has."

-Posted in Volunteer Happenings on January 10, 2013 by Administrator
+Posted in Volunteer Happenings on January 10, 2013 by Website

 It is the time of year where I spend quite a bit of time reflecting.
 Since our son's angelversary was December 28th, it's natural to think not only of the past year, but also of the time our lives changed forever.
 It has been 7 years now since that day and I can honestly say that I would have never believed I would be where I am today.
 A few weeks after the loss of our son, I was researching on the internet to figure out what happened to me when I found the Preeclampsia Foundation.
 It was perfect timing to bond with other bereaved parents on the forums.
 I found healing through the community of sharing our losses and our grief.
 It was easier to bare knowing there were others I could turn to that had experienced the same devastation.
 I spent alot of time on the forums and through my time there was where I felt the need to give back.
 I made it through the blackest of days thanks to those ladies.
 I knew if I could do it, so could others.
 I not only wanted to help families avoid my ...

-Posted in Volunteer Happenings on December 05, 2012 by Administrator
+Posted in Volunteer Happenings on December 05, 2012 by Website

 What was your experience with preeclampsia?